CTheTechGuru/AWS-Amazon-Inspector-Security-Project/README.md

 ### 3. Define Assesment Template

 * We will Give our template a name.
-* For Rule Packages we will choose.
+* For Rule Packages we will choose Network Reachability and Common Vulnerabilities and Exposures-1.1
 * Set the duration for 15 minutes.
 * Uncheck the box for recurring Assessmnet Schedule.